ssconexion/ss-integrated-management-server/README.md

 ## ✨ System Capabilities & Key Features

+- **Testing Suite:** Lots of tests included to verify all the tournament matches flow

 - **Zero-Sheet Dependency:** Eliminates reliance on Google Sheets.
 All data is persisted in a relational PostgreSQL database to have complete freedom over how we move data around.

 - **Database-First Design:** Centralized truth for all tournament data (Players, Teams, Matches, Maps).